 The staff and faculty involved in the public health-related programs will assist students in any way they can, but it is the individual student’s responsibility to meet the requirements on time.

-The honors thesis is an extensive and substantial report of a project completed during the senior year, but it may be based in part on work performed earlier than this.
+The honors thesis is an extensive and substantial report of a project completed during the junior and senior years, but it may be based in part on work performed earlier than this.
 The final version of the honors thesis is expected to be a substantive contribution to the student's field, and so the standards will be those appropriate to the public health discipline in which the student is writing.
 To qualify for honors, a thesis should represent original thought or be an exceptional conceptualization of a problem.
 The thesis must meet the following standards, as judged by the faculty advisor and by a second reader designated by the Public Health Steering Committee (PHSC).

-The thesis must be organized to answer an original question that is answerable through the work done as part of the thesis project.
+The thesis must be organized to answer an original question through the work done as part of the thesis project.

 - “Original” means that the question has not already been asked and answered in existing published work in the same manner as the proposed work.